ruibaby/1panel-mcp/README.md

 A [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) server for automated website deployment to 1Panel.

+> [!IMPORTANT]
+> Currently, this project is an experimental project and does not mean that it can be used directly.

 ## Features

 - Automates website deployment to 1Panel servers